 You can control everything in the room, from the TV to the lights, with a universal remote.
 Doing this gives you complete control of the room and makes the whole room a comfortable, easily-accessible space.

-Follow these steps, buy the equipment that works best for you, and enjoy your new basement media room.
+Follow these steps, buy the equipment that works best for any basement media room design ideas, and enjoy your new basement media room.